Published 17 February 2026

 Thanks to fans’ efforts to expand its 2026 theatrical release, American gaming YouTuber Mark Fischbach’s (Markiplier) self-funded indie horror film Iron Lung has accrued $30m in total box office sales (against a $3m budget) after a second weekend in theatres.
 Its success demonstrates an emerging model of fan-driven media distribution, plus taps into still-surging appetites for cathartic horror storytelling.

-British immersive theatre pioneers Punchdrunk’s latest production, Lander 23, add links is billed as a “live action video game”, tasking audience members with surviving a sci-fi adventure.
+British immersive theatre pioneers Punchdrunk’s latest production, Lander 23, is billed as a “live action video game”, tasking audience members with surviving a sci-fi adventure.
 As the worlds of gaming, entertainment and theatre continue to coalesce into new experiential terrain, Punchdrunk is going all-in on the deeply participatory storytelling audiences are demanding.

 Offering access to over 350 consumer and cross-industry reports annually, Stylus Membership is your window to tomorrow’s most exciting opportunities.